-For example, your architecture firm may need to close after a fire.
+For example, your architecture firm may need to close for renovation after a fire.
 Business interruption insurance would cover lost profits and normal operating expenses until you can reopen.
 That way you can still pay your employees and creditors during the interruption.

 Speak to your licensed Insureon agent to add business interruption coverage to your BOP.

 A business owner’s policy protects building design professionals from the most common losses and lawsuits, but it doesn’t provide coverage for all risks.
 Business owners should also consider:

 Workers’ compensation: This policy is required in most states for businesses with employees.
 It can cover medical expenses and partial lost wages if an employee is injured on the job.